Tim Green: Legal career

-As an attorney, Green has been Of Counsel with the law firm Barclay Damon LLP in New York State since February 1999.
+As an attorney, Green has been of counsel with the law firm Barclay Damon LLP in New York State since February 1999.
 He has assisted in growing and developing the firm's client base, focusing on energy and intellectual property.

 Podcast

-Tim Green hosts a podcast called "Tim Green's Nothing Left Unsaid", which is unique in its use of advanced AI voice cloning technology by ElevenLabs.
+Green hosts a podcast called "Tim Green's Nothing Left Unsaid", which is unique in its use of advanced AI voice cloning technology by ElevenLabs.
 The podcast employs an AI voice cloned from Green's old recordings, allowing him to communicate and conduct deep conversations with various guests despite him having lost much of his voice and movement to ALS.
 The podcast explores themes such as religion, personal beliefs, and transitions in faith, featuring notable figures from various fields and contributing to important discussions on contemporary issues.

-Notable guests include Troy Aikman, Joe Buck, Brian Kilmeade, Merit Cudkowicz, Bill Goldberg, John Driskell Hopkins, Howard Lutnick, Bob Costas, Arthur Blank, Lesley Stahl, James Lankford, Adam Fox, Carl Hiaasen, Roger Goodell, Will Cain, Aaron Lazar and Mark Brunell.
+Notable guests include Troy Aikman, Joe Buck, Brian Kilmeade, Merit Cudkowicz, Bill Goldberg, John Driskell Hopkins, Howard Lutnick, Bob Costas, Arthur Blank, Lesley Stahl, James Lankford, Adam Fox, Carl Hiaasen, Roger Goodell, Will Cain, Aaron Lazar, Nic Pizzolatto, and Mark Brunell.